 Rainy Day Reading

 Rainy days often evoke a desire to curl up with a good book.
-Literature often intertwines the English language with the ambience of rain, creating an immersive reading experience that mirrors the comfort of being indoors during a downpour.
+The ambience of a rain storm can create an immersive reading experience that feels cosy and safe, compared with the rough weather outside.

-Through poetic verses, idiomatic expressions and metaphor, rain finds its place in the English language, offering us a unique lens through which to appreciate the natural world and human expression.
+Through poetry, idioms and metaphor, rain appears regularly in the English language, offering us a lens through which we can appreciate the natural world and its connection to language.

-The next time rain graces your windowpane, listen closely and feel the emotions evoked, as you may discover more than just droplets of water!
+The next time rain patters on your windowpane, listen closely and feel the emotions it evokes.
+Think about all the different words you could use to describe it in that moment.
+This is a great exercise for students of English.
+Rain can be much more than just droplets of water!

 Discussion about the language of rain